lcarsde/lcarswm/readme.md

 * header files and libraries for XLib, randr and xpm.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

 ## Known issues
-* Video players crash displaylink driver when using lcarswm
+* Video players crash displaylink driver when using lcarswm - if you know or guess something that could help, then write me ... seriously, I'm out of ideas on this one :-(
 * Softmaker office leaves shadow windows when closing
 * The frame window is drawing over the background and not scaling with popups